Intro to Web App Pentesting

 query via the input data from the client to the application, allowing an attacker to interfere with the database queries of the vulnerable web application.

-🗒️ Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites, allowing an attacker to compromise the interactions that users have with a vulnerable application.
+🗒️ Cross-Site Scripting () attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites, allowing an attacker to compromise the interactions that users have with a vulnerable application.

-🔬 Check Web App Attacks lab covering Web Apps Attacking techniques
+🔬 Check covering Web Apps Attacking techniques